elias-at-chalmers/mop-lecture_notes-mirror/labs/lab1.md

 # Laboration 1

-In this lab you will finally get to run some code on, and connect rome real hardware to, the real MD307 microcontroller.
+In this lab, you will finally get to run some code on, and connect rome real hardware to, the real MD307 microcontroller.
 By the time you take this lab you should know quite a lot about assembly programming on a RISC-V system, you should know the basics of how to put signals onto the GPIO pins, and you should be familiar with creating, compiling, and running an assembly program in the simulator environment.

 ## Preparations
 You MUST have done the preparation task for this lab, and have submitted your answers to Canvas.
 If you have not, this will take too much time so talk to a TA and see if there is room on a later Lab session.